Registration

 Hosted by

-MPHA * MODHSS * MOCPHE * MICH
+MPHA * MODHSS * MPHI * MICH

-MPHA * MODHSS * MOCPHE * MICH
+MPHA * MODHSS * MPHI * MICH

 The Missouri Public Health Association, Missouri Department of Health and Senior Services, Missouri Center for Public Health Excellence and Missouri Institute for Community Health invite you to the Joint Public Health Conference “It Starts Here: Investing in Public Health”.
 The in-person conference will be held at the Holiday Inn Executive Center in Columbia, Missouri.
 We are looking forward to your participation in our Conference and are grateful for your past involvement.
 We know it will be an effective opportunity for you to interact with Public Health Professionals from Missouri and around the region.